OICR/softeng-blog/_posts/kevin_hartmann/2018-03-19-Drops-of-Jupyter.md

 ### If at first you don't succeed...

-Each step in our Ansible playbook is designed to be re-run if a play fails to complete for any reason.
-There can be a lot of different steps to configure, but we keep things organized by putting all of that configuration information into two files that do only one thing: set Ansible variables.
+Each step in our ansible playbook is designed to be re-run if a play fails to complete for any reason.
+There can be a lot of different steps to configure, but we keep things organized by putting all of that configuration information into two files that do only one thing: set ansible variables.

 One set-up file holds public information, and gets checked into the public repository.
 The second file is added to the .gitignore file; it contains all of the passwords, SSL certificates, secret keys and other details that should be kept private.

 All of the settings are in one place, so changes are fast and easy.

-For example, I was able to demo a new prototype version of our system on the same (production) server that was running our old code -- by changing the username of the service, and the port number, I could safely deploy our Ansible script, confident in the knowledge that the new service would not interfere with the old one.
+For example, I was able to demo a new prototype version of our system on the same (production) server that was running our old code -- by changing the username of the service, and the port number, I could safely deploy our ansible script, confident in the knowledge that the new service would not interfere with the old one.

 ## You've got to keep 'em separated...